Landyachtz Switchblade Review

 - Bearings: Mini Logo (Skate Rated)

 - The longboard features 8 plies of maple sandwiched between a top composite layer and a bottom fiberglass layer that creates a super stiff deck to hold onto.
 The symmetrical dropped deck with drop-through mounting makes the board very stable and easy to ride.

 - The length feels absolutely perfect regardless of your riding style.
 The slight drop lets you know where your feet are at all times and the hips allow you to really lock your feet in position for those big slides.

 - The aggressive W-concave in the middle of the deck creates some comfortable pockets to dig your feet into securely.
-It feels great to ride and is slightly adapting to your stance over time.
+It feels great to ride and is slightly adaptive to your stance over time.

 - The deck itself is quite heavy and stiff with no real flex, which makes for a really smooth ride and even draws you into a sense of security at high speeds.
 The Switchblade uses Canadian maple which gives it a little heft and provides a firm structure for the other components.